 Enamel reduction techniques in IPR orthodontics

-There are both mechanical and manual systems for the IPR procedure, and your orthodontist will use the most efficient one for your case.
-The extent of enamel reduction, abrasive property decay, and reduction efficiency are some of the factors the orthodontist will consider.
+There are both mechanical and manual methods of IPR, and your orthodontist will use the most appropriate method for your case.

 There are different manual methods, but let's look at the most common clinical ones.